zicht/z/res/doc/tutorial.md

 Boogiewoogie world!
 ```

 By simply adding a question mark to the input declaration, you have made the input variable.
-If you omit the default value, the input will become required:
+If you omit the default
+value, the input will become required:

 ```
 tasks:
     say:
         set:
             what: ?
-"Hello"
         do:
             - echo "$(what) world!"
 ```